Native

 can cause anything but delight.

-But fry bread, that fluffy concoction American Indian women
+But fry bread, that fluffy concoction Native

-lovingly make in their kitchens and people line up for at powwows
+American women lovingly make in their kitchens and people

-and western fairs, has come under attack as a hazard to health.
+as a hazard to health.

 Suzan Shown Harjo, a Cheyenne and Muscogee Indian, wasn't trying